Paweł Tuchlin

-Paweł Alojzy Tuchlin (28 April 1946 – 25 May 1987) was a Polish serial killer code-named Scorpion by the Citizens' Militia.
-He was sentenced to death and hanged for the murder of nine women and for a further eleven attempted murders, which took place between 1975 and 1983.
+Paweł Alojzy Tuchlin (April 28, 1946 – May 25, 1987), also known as the Scorpion, was a Polish kidnapper, serial rapist and serial killer.
+From 1975 to 1983, Tuchlin kidnapped and assaulted 20 women in the city of Gdańsk, murdering nine of them with a hammer.
+He was arrested in May 1983 on an unrelated theft charge, and subsequently charged with murder after the police found his blood-stained hammer during a search of his farm.

+On August 6, 1985, Tuchlin was convicted on nine counts of first-degree murder and eleven counts of attempted murder, and sentenced to death.
+Following an unsuccessful appeal, the sentence was carried out by hanging on May 25, 1987.

 Childhood and youth

-Tuchlin was born to Bernard, an abusive alcoholic farmer, and Monika (née Weier).
-He was the eighth child of 11, and was severely mistreated by his parents.
-He still wet the bed as a teenager which was common knowledge in the village where he grew up.
-Tuchlin said in court:
+Paweł Tuchlin was born on April 28, 1946 in the Polish village of Góra to Bernard Tuchlin, an alcoholic farmer, and Monika Tuchlin (née Weier).
+He was the eighth of 11 children.
+As a child, Tuchlin endured physical and verbal abuse from his parents due to frequently wetting the bed, a habit that continued into his teenaged years.
+Tuchel described the effects of the abuse he suffered during his court deposition:

 "My illness was that I was soaking in my sleep during the night.
-And the only medicine available to me at home was "pyda", a weave of thongs.
+And the only medicine available to me at home was 'pyda', a weave of thongs.
 When morning came, my mother or father checked the bed.
-When it was wet, I got a dose of the "medicine".
-The next day, the scene was repeated; because my father was of the opinion that I was lying in my bed maliciously or out of laziness."
+When it was wet, I got a dose of the 'medicine'.
+The next day, the scene was repeated; because my father was of the opinion that I was lying in my bed maliciously or out of laziness...
+They disliked me, especially when Dad drank, which happened often.
+At the time, Paweł was no longer there, he was only "dujcok", "piss" and "skunk"...
+Then I grew up, from time to time there was some kind of fun in the town centre, it went, but it all went with me.
+You wanted to dance, good, you go, ask a girl, and she knows you, it's her, I do not know, but I think it's a shame to dance with someone who is soaked, says: "Stinks, I do not want to dance with you", or something like that."

 — Moja choroba polegała na tym, że moczyłem się w nocy podczas snu.
 A jedynym wtedy dostępnym lekarstwem dla mnie w domu była "pyda", splot rzemieni.
 Gdy się rano wstawało, to matka albo ojciec sprawdzali moje łóżko.
 Kiedy było mokre, to dostawało się porcje pydą "lekarstwa".
 Następnego dnia scena ta się powtarzała, bo ojciec był zdania, że ja leję w łóżko złośliwie lub też z lenistwa."

-"They disliked me, especially when Dad drank himself, which happened often.
-At the time, Paweł was no longer there, he was only "dujcok", "piss" and "skunk".
-For this reason, I did not get, for example, money for the cinema."